qmat-geqs/qmat-geqs.github.io/index.md

 Welcome on the GenScrew website!

-GenScrew is a group a physics student which aims to develop a new screw theory with multivectors and Clifford's algebras.
+GenScrew is a group of physics students aiming to develop a new theory of screws with multivectors and Clifford algebras.

 ## Content